Spotlight on Alessandro Vrech, Marmi Vrech

 We start our job assisting interior designers, providing not just samples but trying to act as consultants for natural stone.
 We don’t deal only with natural stone, but also with quartz stone, mosaics and porcelain tiles.
 After that, we receive drawings from our client to make a quote.
 If we bid successfully, we cut the stone to size and install it.
 Between the samples and final installation, there are several services we provide to our clients, including shop drawings and special anti-stain & anti-slip treatments.
 We then propose alternatives if the stone specified is not correct for the scope of use or must be changed to adhere to the budget.
 We have a team ready to take measurements onboard and at the end of the project, we provide an extensive maintenance plan to protect the stone delivered.

 Let me just tell you that we work at two different levels, with owners and contractors for refit projects and with shipyards and contractors for newbuild projects.

 Well, in the late 80s our father started providing the stonework for Fincantieri.
-We were in a very favorable position basically, being in the middle of Marghera and Monfalcone - the two main Fincantieri shipyards.
+We were in a very favourable position basically, being in the middle of Marghera and Monfalcone – the two main Fincantieri shipyards.

 Growing, fast, and challenging.

 Finally, what are you looking forward to achieving at Cruise Ship Interiors Expo?